Wightmint History, Family Crest & Coats of Arms

 Early Origins of the Wightmint family

-The surname Wightmint was first found in Peebles-shire.
-The variant Witmar was found in the Domesday Book
+The surname Wightmint was first found in Oxfordhire.
+The variant Witmar (a personal name) was found in the Domesday Book of 1086.

 Early History of the Wightmint family

 This web page shows only a small excerpt of our Wightmint research.
 Another 109 words (8 lines of text) covering the years 1631, 1688, 1716, 1566, 1612, 1544 and are included under the topic Early Wightmint History in all our PDF Extended History products and printed products wherever possible.

 Wightmint Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Wightmint has appeared include Whiteman, Whitman, Wightman, Whyteman and others.

 Early Notables of the Wightmint family (pre 1700)

 Notables of the family at this time include Edward Wightman (1566-1612), an English Baptist, executed at Lichfield for his views and was the last person to be burned at the stake for heresy in England.
 "He is said to have...